Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

    `ExtendedPosition` has no whole-position equality or implicit `uint256` conversion.
 Callers that need the ordinary consensus identity compare `txSetHash` explicitly, or use the generic `positionTxSetID(position)` helper in templated consensus code.
-RNG, export sig, commit-set, and entropy-set hashes are proposal sidecars.
-They are coordinated during establish, but they do not define whether peers agree on the ordinary transaction set.
+RNG commit-set and entropy-set hashes are proposal sidecars.
+Export proposal blobs are bound by a payload digest, but there is no Export signature-set root or establish-phase Export gate.

 2. Extension waits are bounded.

-   RNG and export sidecar convergence may wait briefly inside establish, but they must not block ledger close indefinitely.
+   RNG sidecar convergence may wait briefly inside establish, but it must not block ledger close indefinitely.
 If RNG cannot establish an accepted entropy set, it injects the deterministic Tier 1 consensus_fallback digest (labeled `consensus_fallback`, count 0).
-If export signatures cannot converge, export retries or expires according to transaction rules.

    The bounded fallback rule is not permission for local shortcuts to decide ledger output.
 "Cannot establish" means the accepted-hash gate did not